Barra de Navidad

 Barra de Navidad is a small town located on the western coastline of the Mexican state of Jalisco.
 It belongs to the municipality of Cihuatlán.
+The town population was 4,266 according to the 2020 census.

-The town of Barra de Navidad (Christmas Sandbar) with a population of 7000+ is a small farming and fishing community located on the east end of the Bahía de Navidad, 60 km north of Manzanillo.
+Barra de Navidad ("Christmas Sandbar") is a small farming and fishing community located on the east end of the Bahía de Navidad, 60 km north of Manzanillo, Colima.
 In recent years, the Jalisco state government has promoted Barra as a tourist attraction of the Costalegre.
-The beachfront fronting the sandbar arks toward San Patricio, Jalisco 4.5 kilometers to the west.
+The beachfront fronting the sandbar arks toward San Patricio, Jalisco, 4.5 kilometers to the west.

 The history of "modern" Barra de Navidad dates back to the mid-16th century when the Spanish used it for ship building, repairs and a jumping off point to the Philippines.
 A monument has been erected as a memory to these journeys at the end of the jetty.
-Ruy López de Villalobos (1500–1544) fleet of six galleon ships, the Santiago, Jorge, San Antonio, San Cristobal, San Martin, and San Juan, left Barra de Navidad, Jalisco, Mexico with 370 to 400 men on November 1, 1542.
-On the early morning of November 21, 1564, armed with five ships and 500 soldiers, Miguel López de Legazpi, Lope Martín and sail-captain Andrés de Urdaneta sailed from the port of Barra de Navidad, New Spain, in what is now Jalisco state, Mexico.
+Ruy López de Villalobos (1500–1544) fleet of six galleon ships, the Santiago, Jorge, San Antonio, San Cristóbal, San Martín, and San Juan, left Barra de Navidad with 370 to 400 men on November 1, 1542.
+On the early morning of November 21, 1564, armed with five ships and 500 soldiers, Miguel López de Legazpi, Lope Martín and sail-captain Andrés de Urdaneta also sailed from the port of Barra de Navidad.

 The large lagoon behind Barra de Navidad is criss-crossed by small fishing boats gathering scallops and transporting visitors and locals from Barra to Isla Navidad and the Grand Bay Hotel, recently voted the Number One hotel/resort in Mexico by the Travel Channel.
 These boats (panga taxies) also carry passengers to and from the small Colima community of Colimilla where restaurants line the shore.
-In 2012 many of Barra de Navidad's seaside businesses were left in ruins after Hurricane Jova.
-The businesses recovered despite the damage and high tide.
-However, the number of visiting tourists has decreased substantially ever since.